JimmyBlackley/nice-view-dbz/README.md

 # nice-view-mod
 Fork but adding a small DBZ Trunks aniamtion

 [Other Examples](https://github.com/duckyb/zmk-urchin) with build actions set up to build your firmware with github actions and is of course meant for boards with the nice!view.
-P

 ![example](/assets/trunks.gif)